 - Identify existing and new electrical primary and secondary lines (both overhead and underground). - Identify demolition and installation work clearly that shows work delineation points for feeders, transformers, manholes/handholes, special grounding requirements, switchgear, light fixtures, poles and other electrical equipment and all associated accessories.
-If extensive, provide separate demolition/installation drawing(s). - Indicate electrical characteristics for some of the major electrical items such as voltage, phase, size, frequency, and kVA. - For extensive exterior electrical work, provide a site one-line diagram.
+If extensive, provide separate demolition/installation drawing(s).
+Include an exterior photometric plan in the contract drawings.
+The minimum, maximum, and average illumination should be shown. - Indicate electrical characteristics for some of the major electrical items such as voltage, phase, size, frequency, and kVA. - For extensive exterior electrical work, provide a site one-line diagram.
+Include phasing plans if outages to other buildings will occur as a result of the design.